DeepSpectrum/DeepSpectrum/README.md

 .\ds_virtualenv\Scripts\activate.bat
 ```

-Once the virtualenv is activated, the tool can be installed from th source directory (containing setup.py) with this command:
+Once the virtualenv is activated, the tool can be installed from the source directory (containing setup.py) with this command:
 ```bash
 pip install -e .
 ```